 Use ThreadPool to perform some task other than serving web requests.

-Find a thread pool crate on https://crates.io/ and implement a similar web server using the crate instead.
+Find a thread pool crate on https://crates.io and implement a similar web server using the crate instead.
 Then compare its API and robustness to the thread pool we implemented.

 Summary

 Well done!
 You’ve made it to the end of the book!
 We want to thank you for joining us on this tour of Rust.
-You’re now ready to implement your own Rust projects and help with other peoples’ projects.
+You’re now ready to implement your own Rust projects and help with other people’s projects.
 Keep in mind that there is a welcoming community of other Rustaceans who would love to help you with any challenges you encounter on your Rust journey.